iliassioutis/iliassioutis.github.io/project-delivery/service-delivery/index.md

 ### Contract negotiation & contract management (how I make it “real-world” and enforceable) {#contract-negotiation}

-In practice, contract work is where delivery succeeds or fails.
+In partner-led delivery, the contract is the “rules of the game” — it sets what will be delivered, how quality is proven, how changes are approved, and what happens if things go wrong.
+If those rules are vague, delivery usually becomes slower, more expensive, and harder to control.

 I negotiate and manage contracts so that:
-- incentives reward **accepted outcomes** (not just time spent),
+- payments and incentives are tied to **deliverables we formally accept** (i.e., the agreed scope is delivered and meets acceptance criteria), not just to the number of days/hours spent,
-- roles and obligations are enforceable (not vague),
+- roles and obligations are explicit and enforceable (who does what, by when, and what evidence is required),
-- changes are controlled (so scope doesn’t silently expand),
+- scope changes follow a written approval process (so cost/timeline don’t drift),
-- and exit is planned (so the business is not hostage to the vendor).
+- and exit/handover is planned (so we can transition safely if needed).

 #### What I typically negotiate (and why)